Navigation

 • Regular phone calls from support assistants and learning mentors are made to support any emerging issues.

-Where individual pupils need to self-isolate but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
+Where individual pupils need to be at home but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
 This is due to the challenges of teaching pupils both at home and in school.

 You will, however, definitely receive daily links to videos, recorded lessons and activities that your child will be expected to do at home if they are well enough.
 As above, the class teacher will provide feedback on work submitted and regular calls will be made to support.